Eligibility for Civil Legal Aid

 - Income Based Jobseeker's Allowance

-If you are not in receipt of one of the above benefits, the Legal Aid Office will need to calculate your net resources to determine whether you are financially eligible to receive legal aid.
+If you are not in receipt of one of the above benefits, the Legal Aid Office will need to calculate your net resources to check whether you are financially eligible to receive Legal Aid.

 Financial Means and Legal Merits Test

-Before legal aid can be granted, every legal aid application must pass both tests:
+Before Legal Aid can be granted, every application must pass both the Financial Means and Legal Merits Tests:

 - Financial means test to determine whether your resources mean that, according to the law, you cannot afford to pay for legal representation

-If you are unhappy with the decision you can ask for our decisions reviewed.
+If you are unhappy with the decision you can ask for our decisions to be reviewed.